I know, it's been over a month, but I had a proposal to write (for my Masters), and other stories piling up. I hope you forgive me!

 Bowing her head, she wished her little girl was there with her.
 She knew that it was dangerous, but she needed her little Maeve there.
 Maeve Olivia.
 She was a bright spot in their lives and for the moment, she was safe.
 Her little two-year-old daughter was safe.

-"я скучаю по тебе, моя дочь."**** She whispered, tears threatening to break through her defenses.
+"я скучаю по тебе, моя дочь."
+(I miss you, my daughter.)
+She whispered, tears threatening to break through her defenses.

 Felicity jerked up and whirled around to find Raisa standing a few feet from her.
 "Raisa…"